 The official Italian alphabet only contains 21 letters, compared to the 26 found in the English alphabet.
 The letters J, K, W, X & Y are not included, however - they may still be found in the proper names of people and places as an exception.
 There are a few similarities between speaking Italian and French languages and, so anyone with a good background in French should find learning Italian easy.

 When taking the time to learn to speak Italian, one thing will become quite clear quickly - this is a language that uses a lot of vowels.
 There are also many words that you will come across that contain double consonants and learning to pronounce these words may be one of your challenges.

 If you are eager to learn Italian before embarking on your journey here, think about this - there are nearly 64 million people across the globe who speak the language.
 Truth is, there are sure to be classes and tutors in your hometown who can aid your vocabulary and help learn Italian quicker than just on your own.
 There is also an abundance of books, online courses, local programs and podcasts that can help with this.

-You may find that downloading a translation app onto your cell phone or tablet may prove beneficial during your stay.
+You may find that downloading a translation app onto your cell phone or tablet could prove to be beneficial during your stay and make speaking Italian a whole lot easier.
 That being said, there is a high percentage of people in Italy who speak English as their second language and most large cities and tourist areas are happy to cater to the English-speaking traveller.